mahdipedro/mahdipedro.github.io/_posts/2021-07-15-GasSensors.md

 3- Operation Temperature: In what kind of environment are we going to deploy the sensor.
 For example, it would be important for sensor selection if the temperature goes below 0℃.

 4- Measurement Range: What is the required measurement range for the application?
 For example, CO2 concentration below 1000ppm (parts-per-million) is safe for humans.
 However, at higher levels, around 2500 ppm, there are significant reductions in cognitive functioning, especially for tasks that require higher-level thinking.
-And finally, CO2 levels above 50,000ppm can cause humans to lose consciousness which can lead to death, f this occurs for long enough.
+And finally, CO2 levels above 50,000ppm can cause humans to lose consciousness which can lead to death, if this occurs for long enough.
 Or in CO case, at sustained concentrations above 150 to 200 ppm, disorientation, unconsciousness, and death are possible.
 [Reference](https://learn.kaiterra.com/en/air-academy/is-carbon-dioxide-harmful-to-people) [Reference](https://www.cpsc.gov/Safety-Education/Safety-Education-Centers/Carbon-Monoxide-Information-Center/Carbon-Monoxide-Questions-and-Answers)

-5- Response Time: How fast the sensor's output change according to the new gas level.
+5- Response Time: How fast the sensor's output changes according to the new gas level.
 For example, we need a fast response time if the target gas is so toxic to human because we do not have time to wait for the sensor to respond after 90 seconds which might be too long for some applications.

 6- Lifespan: How long can we rely on the sensor's performance?
 Are we going to deploy the sensing system for some years or just some months?

 7- Size of the Module: Depending on the technology that is used the sensor size can vary.
-Or some may require larger driving circuit to function.
+Or some may require larger driver circuit to function.

 8- Measurement Principle: The technology that is used for building the sensor which includes Electrochemical, MEMS Pellistors, Infrared, Thermal Conductivity, Catalytic Pellistors, and Metal Oxide.